 Jakob Bragg (b.
 1990) is an Australian composer, born and raised in the subtropics, he now resides in the temperate south of Melbourne.

 Jakob has been selected to participate in composer development programmes including the IMPULS Academy (Austria), Symphony Australia’s TSO Composers’ School, the Melbourne Arts Centre’s 5x5x5, Tilde Festival Academy, AYO’s National Music Camp, and has participated in workshops with the Melbourne Symphony Orchestra and The Australian Voices.
-He has received awards including the Adolph Spivakovsky Prize for Composition (VCA/MCM), Sydney Eisteddfod Open Composition Section, Owen Fletcher Postgraduate Prize, Silver Harris and Jeff Peck prize, the A.G.
+He has received awards including the Adolph Spivakovsky Prize for Composition (VCA/MCM), Glen Johnston Commissions Project, Sydney Eisteddfod Open Composition Section, Owen Fletcher Postgraduate Prize, Silver Harris and Jeff Peck prize, the A.G.
 Francis Prize (QCGU), and an Australian Postgraduate Award.

 Originally beginning studies in economics, Jakob almost completed a degree at the QUT Business School before making the dramatic leap to study composition full time.
 He is currently undertaking a Masters of Music at the Melbourne Conservatorium of Music with Elliott Gyger having previously studied with Liza Lim, and at the Queensland Conservatorium Griffith University with Gerard Brophy.
 Other composition mentors have included Enno Poppe, Simon Steen-Andersen, Klaus Lang, Chris Dench, and Stuart Greenbaum.